 Parent Shares will continue to trade on the SIX under the symbol "HOLN."

+Will the number of Parent Shares that you own change as a result of the Distribution?
 No. The number of Parent Shares that you own will not change as a result of the Distribution.